-The Department Admissions Review Committee reviews each application in a holistic fashion considering all aspects of the application file including prior research and coursework, letters of recommendation and standardized test scores.
+Upon receiving applications from the Graduate School, the Department of Chemistry's Admissions Review Committee reviews each application in a holistic fashion, considering all aspects of the application file including prior research and coursework, letters of recommendation and standardized test scores.

 There are no minimum test score requirements for admission.
 The standardized scores are reviewed as part of the applicant’s portfolio by the faculty review committee.